 - Choose or stick with Sprint if it works well for you in the US and you travel to countries in Latin America, Europe, or others where Sprint includes free international roaming (2G speeds similar to T-Mobile), unlimited data, texts, and just .20/min for phone calls.
 This is a gem of a plan for current or potential Sprint customers.

-T-Mobile or Project Fi: The Kicker is Data Usage and Speeds
+T-Mobile or Google Fi: The Kicker is Data Usage and Speeds

-International Digital Nomads: Consider switching to either T-Mobile or Project Fi, depending on your data usage, budget, and home base.
+International Digital Nomads: Consider switching to either T-Mobile or Google Fi, depending on your data usage, budget, and home base.

-US Urban Dwellers: Consider Project Fi if it makes sense in your area (and your phone is compatible), or stick to what you have.
+US Urban Dwellers: Consider Google Fi if it makes sense in your area (and your phone is compatible), or stick to what you have.

 US Rural Dwellers: Stick with Verizon or AT&T.